gsoft-inc/sg-eslint/packages/rules/docs/rules/prefer-orbit-ui-components.md

 ## When Not To Use It

-If you are not using orbit or if you don't want to enforce the usage of orbit components.
+If you are not using Orbit UI or if you don't want to enforce the usage of Orbit UI React components.